 AHN Guidelines for Interviewing Homestay Hosts

-This document is for use by a supervisor when conducting a home interview with a new host applicant or a follow-up interview with an existing host.
-It outlines the procedure that should be followed in order to ensure all hosts meet with supervisor’s expectations, and should be used with reference to the Selection Criteria for the Recruitment of Homestay Hosts.
+This document is for use by an Australian Homestay Network (AHN) Host Manager when conducting a Home interview with a new Host applicant or a follow-up interview with an existing Host.
+It outlines the procedure that should be followed in order to ensure all Hosts meet with the Host Manager’s expectations, and should be used with reference to the AHN Selection Criteria for the Recruitment of Homestay Hosts.

 Make an Appointment

-• advise the host of the reason for the interview (i.e. part of their application) and let them know what will be covered in the interview
+• Advise the Host of the reason for the interview (i.e. essential part of the AHN application process) and let them know what will be covered in the interview.

-• explain that the AHN community selects its hosts as per the AHN Host Selection Critieria
+• Explain that the AHN community selects its Hosts as per the AHN Selection Criteria for the Recruitment of Homestay Hosts.

 Prepare for the Interview